divineprog/mobilelua/README.md

     mosync.Screen:SetColor(255, 255, 255)

-The code for the old version of MobileLua that does not have the "mosync" namespace is in branch "VersionOne".
+The downloadable files for the LuaLive editor and client have been updated to use the new MobileLua version.

-Note: The downloadables for the LuaLive editor and client are not yet updated to use the mosync namespace.
+Note: The code for the old version of MobileLua that does not have the "mosync" namespace is available in branch "VersionOne".

 Error handling
 --------------